benjay10/DockerCuick/README.md

 ### Subcommand aliases

-The `dc` command understands aliasses for subcommands as well as patterns that uniquely match the subcommand.
+The `dc` command understands aliases for subcommands as well as patterns that uniquely match the subcommand.
 In the table below you can find the alias that corresponds to the full subcommand.